VRHIKKY/VketCloudSDK_Documents/docs/FAQ/SphereCollider.en.md

-# Solution for When Clicking on SphereCollider Does Not Respond
+# Solution for When Clicking on Sphere Collider Does Not Respond

 ## Issue
-Clicking on the SphereCollider does not elicit any response.
+Clicking on the Sphere Collider does not elicit any response.

 ## Cause
-The scale value of the GameObject with the SphereCollider is too small.
+The scale value of the GameObject with the Sphere Collider is too small.

 ## Solution
 Align the scale values of the GameObject.

 ## Pitfall
-As shown in the figure below, in the "Non-responsive Case," the apparent size of the SphereCollider is the same as in the "Normal Case," but it becomes non-responsive.
+As shown in the figure below, in the "Non-responsive Case," the apparent size of the Sphere Collider is the same as in the "Normal Case," but it becomes non-responsive.

 ### Normal Case